Fethiya-Jeylan/demo-repo/Readme.md

 watch this

 ## local development
-1. open index.html in your browser.
+1. open index.html in your browser and save